-The relationship between customer feedback and customer loyalty
+The relationship between analysing customer feedback and customer loyalty

 Repeat business, as well as new business, is what companies strive for all the time.
 Other than being concerned over the bottom-line revenues and profits, they busy themselves with issues such as how to build customer loyalty and how to constantly increase customer satisfaction.
 And it all starts with the customer experience about a company's product and service, as is voiced out by existing customers.
 Old and new ways of gathering and analyzing customer feedback are in use, as companies try to figure out how to build and maintain customer loyalty.